terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 - `subnet_tags` - (Computed) - Map(String)

-### gce_networking_spec
+### gcp_networking_spec

-GCENetworkingSpec is the specification of GCE's native networking mode, using IP aliases.
+GCPNetworkingSpec is the specification of GCP's native networking mode, using IP aliases.

 This resource has no attributes.